JaceDeane/pokeRGBplus/TO DO.md

 EVENTS:

+- Route 3 & Route 4 events/Trainers, etc.

+- Mount Moon (entirety)

+- Update Diglett's Cave

 - Include and check all hidden items from R/B exist and are in the right place

-- Magikarp Salesman event in the Mount Moon Pokemon Center

 - `get dirfacing_UP` in front of Viridian Gym's door, so that you can walk left to right without interruption

-- Route 3 & Route 4 events/Trainers, etc.

-- Update Diglett's Cave

-- Mount Moon (entirety)

 ENGINE / DATA: